Monograph: Negotiating Violence at the Feast in Medieval British Texts

 Treated through the disciplinary lenses of Art History, History, Archaeology, Alchemy, Literature, Culture, Medievalism, and critical lenses including feminism and monster studies, with this volume scholarship on Melusine is brought into the twenty-first century through nineteen fresh critical studies that reveal both her figural dimensionality and a dynamic, international and atemporal cultural resonance.

-(Contracted and In Production) Brill’s Explorations in Medieval Culture series.
+(In Press) Brill’s Explorations in Medieval Culture series.

 (with Kristin Bovaird-Abbo, co-editor)